-This is a normal phenomenon which occurs due to increased production of breast milk.
+This is a normal phenomenon that occurs due to the increased production of breast milk.
 It is also temporary in most of the cases and resolves on its own within a few days if the mother continues to breastfeed her child at frequent intervals.
 However, if it fails to resolve, milk may have to be drained using a breast pump or anti-inflammatory medication may be required.

 Read more about Breast Pump: Types, Working, Uses, and Selection Tips

 It is another common cause of breast lumps found during breastfeeding.